 By refinancing your loans, you can consolidate them together and have just one loan and one simple monthly payment to remember.
 By streamlining your loans you’re less likely to forget to make your minimum payment.
 Plus, most refinancing lenders offer an interest rate discount if you sign up for automatic payments, allowing you to save even more money.

 4. You can reduce your monthly student loan payments

 When you refinance your student loans, you can qualify for a lower interest rate.
 Or, you can opt for a longer repayment term to reduce your monthly payment and get more breathing room in your budget.
-Especially if you have a high student loan balance, refinancing your loans can give you the flexibility you need as you build your career and finances.
+Especially if you are paying off $100k in student loans (or more), refinancing can give you the flexibility you need as you build your career and finances.

 How to pay off large student loan debt amounts

 If you’re trying to figure out how to pay off grad school loans, student loan refinancing can be an effective strategy to accelerate your debt repayment and save money.

 By being proactive and deciding to refinance grad school loans, you can lower your interest rate, streamline your payments, and even reduce your monthly payments.